projtrack/Software-requiresments-Specification/Untitled.md

+Task_id : String
-name: String
+Task_name : String
+Task_number: Float
-number: Float!
+Task_progress: Float!
 	The overall progress of the cycle.
-This is the (completed estimate points + 0.25 * in progress estimate points) / total estimate points.
+This is the (completed estimate points + 0.25 * in progress estimate points) / total estimate points

-progress: Float!

 """